Netflix/vizceral/README.md

 There are three levels of information, global, regional, and service-level, with clicking or double-clicking on a node bringing you one level deeper.

+## Not actively maintained

+We are not using this internally at Netflix at this time and the project is not actively being worked on.
+We occasionally look at the repo and will review PRs as time permits.

 ## Using

 See [the wiki](https://github.com/Netflix/vizceral/wiki) for full documentation.